swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 The passed string will be split by our function, giving list ``['Asparagus', '5']``.

 Since our function is only interested in the name, it looks only at ``parms[0]`` which is 'Asparagus'.
-And further, since it is only interested in the first letter of name, it only looks at ``parms[0][0]`` returning True if parms[0][0] is in the range A-F and False if it is not.
+And further, since it is only interested in the first letter of name, it only looks at ``parms[0][0]`` which is 'A'.
+The function returns True if parms[0][0] is in the range A-F and False if it is not.

 In the True case, that item will appear in that column.
 If False, it will not.
-Note that items can appear in multiple columns if function criteria overlaps.
+Note that items can appear in multiple columns if function criteria overlap.
 Conversely an item can appear in no columns if none of the function criteria is met.

 .. |evenview| image:: https://user-images.githubusercontent.com/31971607/104204457-4eddfd80-53fb-11eb-9d0d-06db9dafb5c8.gif